malchata/yall.js/README.md

 ## Contributing

 I'm not interested in expanding the functionality by much unless a good case can be made for increasing its performance without making it huge.
 The goal of yall.js is to be as small as reasonably possible while maintaining functionality.
-If you look at the source and can find ways to make this script's uglified output smaller than it already is without breaking it, I welcome your contributions.

 ## Special thanks

-Props to [Kamran Ayub](https://github.com/kamranayub) for his tremendous help with performance tuning this script.
+Props to [Kamran Ayub](https://github.com/kamranayub) for his tremendous help with performance tuning this script, and to [Anthony Gore](https://twitter.com/anthonygore) for fixing an elusive bug in my intersection observer code where sometimes the last image on a page would not lazy load.

 ## Why another dumb lazy loader?

 I explain how to write a lazy loader in Chapter 6 of my book [Web Performance in Action](https://www.manning.com/books/web-performance-in-action?a_aid=webopt&a_bid=63c31090) from Manning Publications.
 Otherwise, I wouldn't have bothered.
-The lazy loader in the book is much different than what you'll find here.
+The lazy loader in the book is much different (and more improved!) than what you'll find here.